postmanlabs/labs-docs/src/pages/docs/writing-scripts/pre-request-scripts.md

 ## Next steps

-For more detail on what you can do in your pre-request scripts, check out [Test Scripts](/docs/postman/scripts/test-scripts/) and the [Postman Sandbox](/docs/postman/scripts/postman-sandbox-api-reference/).
-To understand more about what happens with scripts when you run your requests, check out [the execution order of scripts](/docs/postman/scripts/intro-to-scripts/#execution-order-of-scripts).
+For more detail on what you can do in your pre-request scripts, check out [Test Scripts](/docs/writing-scripts/test-scripts/) and the [Postman Sandbox](/docs/writing-scripts/script-references/postman-sandbox-api-reference/).